 Does Hydrolyzation Really Improve Bioavailability?

 While everything we just described sounds promising on paper, we understand that some people may still be skeptical.
-Consider, then, this 2014 study in which hydrolyzed protein supplementation increased protein content in rats after rigorous physical activity.
+However, consider this 2014 study in which hydrolyzed protein supplementation increased protein content in rats after rigorous physical activity.

 The aforementioned studies show that hydrolyzed collagen has superior bioavailability.
 This doesn’t mean, however, that you should never consume bone broth or other collagen-rich foods.
 Fish, for example, is an excellent source of collagen that comes in smaller and more absorbable molecules.